rinaldo-rex/rinaldo-rex.github.io/src/personal/people/experiment/a_social_experiment.md

 To those who don't know, here's the gist of what I've been doing throughout the year.

-06 January, 2019 was when this started.
+06 January, 2019 (**The first sunday of the year**) was when this started.
 I started posting to my social network handles, an image.
 A series of images, in fact, throughout the year.

 *Cryptic, you could say.
 A self-devised puzzle, others would.